-Walking downtown Essex is beautiful during the day, and at night.
+Walking downtown Essex is beautiful both during the day and night.
 One historic home is more beautiful than the next, all incredibly restored and maintained.

 Nancy’s Aunt Marian and Uncle Al were extremely active in the Essex community, and were key members of the team of residents who established the charming River Museum at the end of Main Street.

 Mr. Albert Dock & Marian Van DeWater Dock noted on the plaque at The River Museum

 There is not much in town for provisioning, but there is a good, yet small, market accessible via Uber: Colonial Market.
 There are, however, some fun shops in town to wander in and out of, including a great ice cream store and a store devoted soley to Rubber Ducks!

 And what would our travels be this summer without a crazy thunder storm?
 Here’s our Essex storm, another big one!